bacalhau-project/bacalhau/docs/examples/model-inference/stable-diffusion-gpu/index.md

 RUN python main.py --n 1
 ```

-The dockerfile leverages the latest official tensorflow GPU image and then installs other dependencies like `git`, `CUDA` packages and other image related necessities.
+The Dockerfile leverages the latest official TensorFlow GPU image and then installs other dependencies like `git`, `CUDA` packages, and other image-related necessities.
 See [the original repository](https://github.com/fchollet/stable-diffusion-tensorflow/blob/master/requirements.txt) for the expected requirements.

 :::info